codex-academy/codeX_ReleaseOneNarrativeWorkbook/MoreInterActive.md

 Ajax gives you much more flexibility, but makes your client side javascript more complicated.
 As it moves some of the logic from the serverside to the client side.

+> Good news : you can use handlebars templating on the client side
+> See some details here: http://handlebarsjs.com/

 ## Try this using Ajax:

 Let's add and interactive search bar to your Products screen.